opendp/smartnoise-sdk/CI_FIX.md

 **Goal:** establish a supported Python policy and one modern environment bootstrap pattern before editing individual workflows.

-- [x] Set the canonical CI support window to **3.9-3.12** unless package metadata is intentionally changed in the same PR.
+- [x] Set the canonical CI support window to **3.10-3.14** for the packages that intentionally changed metadata in this branch.
 - [x] Decide the default single-version job runtime as **3.12**, with an expanded matrix used only where it adds value.
 - [x] Establish the Conda replacement pattern with `actions/setup-python` plus `astral-sh/setup-uv` and shared caching.
 - [x] Choose one reusable install pattern for local packages, test requirements, and editable installs across `sql`, `synth`, and `eval`.